jezzzm/storytime/README.md

 * Friends

 ## Source
-* GA Sydney set the project task, that said, it's pretty open ended!
+* GA Sydney set the project task, albeit pretty open ended!
+I wanted to explore SVG graphics, big data management, and especially more advanced features of React like context, hooks, and higher order components.
+It was good to implement Firebase as backend (and frontend host) for the first time as well.